sybilhoangRG/support.balsamiq.com/content/ui101/controls/accordions.md

 ![](//media.balsamiq.com/img/support/tutorials/ui101/accordions-variations.png)

-The icon states should tell the user what will happen when they click, i.e., the plus or expand icon should be shown on collapsed panels rather than indicating that an open panel has been expanded [*(Smashing Magazine)*](https://www.smashingmagazine.com/2017/06/designing-perfect-accordion-checklist/).
+[The icon states should tell the user what will happen when they click](https://www.smashingmagazine.com/2017/06/designing-perfect-accordion-checklist/ "Smashing Magazine"), i.e., the plus or expand icon should be shown on collapsed panels rather than indicating that an open panel has been expanded.

 ---